philipafemikhe/wizer_library_springboot/README.md

 2. Open the project in your preferd IDE eg intelliJ
 3. Right click POM.XML and re-import
-4. Add mysql-connector-java-5.1.48 to your library
-    eg in intellij, click File > project structure, click library and click + and click java select the folder and click ok
+4. Add mysql-connector-java-5.1.48 (saved in the resource>static folder of this repo) to your library eg in intellij, click File > project structure, click library and click + and click java select the folder and click ok